mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 There are a few things that are confusing about Herscu's email that I need to unpack.

-He says "we have already paid [me]."
+He says, "we have already paid you."
 Unbeknownst to me, Kiss My Keto had spontaneously begun paying me commissions on bread purchases (more on that [below](#calculating-the-debt)).
 The day before Herscu responded to me, I received a PayPal payment for $26.60 for commissions I earned over the preceding two weeks.

 Herscu also seems to misunderstand the real issue.
 He was acting as though it was a simple matter of distrusting Kiss My Keto's numbers.
 Though I was indeed skeptical of their numbers, I didn't want to fight that battle because I had no evidence to prove any of my readers purchased something.
 What I could prove was that Kiss My Keto's advertised pay structure differed from what their affiliate manager described to me privately.